Asian stocks rise following uptick on Wall Street

 Some traders sold US-listed Chinese companies.
 E-commerce giant Alibaba Group slipped 1.4% and internet search giant Baidu Inc. fell 1.5% on Tuesday.

 Games and social media giant Tencent Holdings Ltd. plunged 7.3%.
-Its Hong Kong-listed shares added 2.5% on Wednesday.
+Its Hong Kong-listed shares jumped 3.1% on Wednesday.

 Concerns are brewing over the China's crackdown on technology, Edward Moya of Oanda said.